-Philips lighting is a world leading company in the manufacture of lighting devices such as LED products.
-It also engages in provision of lighting services and systems.
-The nature of Philips lighting company therefore forces it to act on effective means of encouraging a sustainable and green future.
+Philips lighting is a world-leading company in the manufacture of lighting devices such as LED products.
+It also engages in the provision of lighting services and systems.
+The nature of Philips lighting company, therefore, forces it to act on effective means of encouraging a sustainable and green future.

 Accordingly, Philips lighting uses renewable electricity from solar and wind in the manufacture and processing of its products.
 The company has promised to ensure it runs all its operations with renewable electricity by 2020.
 The company also urges its customers to purchase their electricity from green energy.

 Proximus is a Belgian telecommunications company that extensively depends on green energy to power its telecommunication services and systems.
 On this account, Proximus is among the few tech companies sourcing 100% of its electricity from green sources.

 The company reached this decision to support a sustainable future and its carbon footprint reduction strategy.
 The company has managed to integrate renewable energy use throughout its entire operations in delivering telecommunication services.

 15. EMC Corporation